 Stroman was in attendance to receive his diploma at Duke's spring commencement.
 Many friends and family members were there as Stroman officially fulfills the promise he made to his mother back in 2012 that he would complete his education.
 (Gregor Chisholm - MLB.com)

-The right-hander did just that during the club’s spring training picture day, acting as “official photographer.”
+During the club’s spring training picture day, Marcus acted as “official photographer.”
 Stroman showed off his work in a Players’ Tribune post.

 “Everything about photo day at Jays camp changed this year when The Players’ Tribune asked me to flip the script and take over as our official photographer,” Stroman wrote.
 “We kept it extremely loose, and I gave guys the freedom to really be themselves.”
 (Sportsnet Staff - February 23, 2017)

 March 22, 2017: Stroman dazzled for Team USA as it secured its first World Baseball Classic championship with an 8-0 victory, carrying a no-hitter into the seventh inning and stifling a Puerto Rican lineup that had slugged its way through the tournament with a plus-37 run differential and a perfect 7-0 record.

 His performance earned him Most Valuable Player honors for the tournament as well as a spot on the 2017 All-World Baseball Classic Team.
 (Chad Thornburg - MLB.com)

 Marcus had dozens of tattoos.
 They include a Martin Luther King quoted on his right pectoral, "Dreamchaser" down one arm and "BREAKING STEREOTYPES" along a forearm.